Battle of 3 Shevat: The attack

 Abd al-Qadir al-Husayni sent a force of 400 armed and trained fighters to the area, and they were joined by armed locals.
 The plan was to close the roads to prevent Jewish reinforcements from arriving, to conquer Kfar Etzion, to occupy Beit Zakariah to split up Gush Etzion and control the main road, and finally to conquer the remaining three communities.
 Al-Husseini went from place to place in his jeep to organize the various units from the attack.
 Many Arabs arrived from the Hebron area, some to take part in battle, and others to plunder afterwards.
 They arrived with their women and children, and with bags and baskets, in order to gather plunder.

 Arab forces ambushed farmers from Ein Tzurim, firing on them.
 When the farmers fled to Ein Tzurim, the Arabs turned to attack Beit Zakariah.
 The conquered the "Russian mountain".
 But when they tried to advance towards Kfar Etzion, they were fired upon and retreated.
 They then tried to attack Kfar Etzion from three sides, but heavy fire was directed at them and they retreated again.

-Meanwhile, Uzi Narkis (the commander in Kfar Etzion) send urgent messages to Palmach and Hish commanders in Jerusalem, wanting them to ask the British army to intervene and stop the attack.
+Meanwhile, Uzi Narkiss (the commander in Kfar Etzion) send urgent messages to Palmach and Hish commanders in Jerusalem, wanting them to ask the British army to intervene and stop the attack.

 Beit Zakariah was the most strategically important point, as its conquest would split Gush Etzion into two and make its conquest easier.
 This was a small Arab village whose residents abandoned it after the Convoy of Ten battle, out of fear of Jewish retaliation (this was the first Palestinian village to be abandoned in the entire war).
 Arab forces then turned their attack on Beit Zakariah.
 The Jewish defenders retreated once their ammunition ran out.
 Jewish commander Aryeh Amit (Tepper), who was leading Palmach and Hish forces out of Ein Tzurim and Revadim, encountered the retreating defenders, and forced them to return to Beit Zakariah under threat of being shot by the Palmach.